learn-co-students/js-object-oriented-bind-call-apply-readme-noukod-000/README.md

-# Bind, Call, and Apply Readme
+# Bind, Call, and Apply Readm

 ## Objectives
 1. Use `call()` and `apply()` to invoke a function with an explicit value for `this`